trueadm/ripple/README.md

 <Image {@use (node) => console.log(node)} {...props} />
 ```

 When passing decorators to composite components (rather than HTML elements) as shown above, they will be passed a `Symbol` property, as they are not named.
-This still means that it can be spread to HTML template elements later on, and still work.
+This still means that it can be spread to HTML template elements later on and still work.

 ### Event Props